GilbertEmodi/Kubernetes/README.md

 ---

-## Introducing Today's Project!
+## Part 2

-In this project, I will prepare a backend app for Kubernetes deployment.
+In this Section, I will prepare a backend app for Kubernetes deployment.
 This is because Kubernetes deployment requires apps to be containerized and for there to be a container image.
 This project will get us to create that container image.

 ### Tools and concepts

 'I used Amazon EKS, Git, Docker, and Amazon ECR to prepare a backend app for deployment with Kubernetes.
 This involved setting up an EKS cluster, cloning code from GitHub, building and pushing a docker image to Amazon ECR.

-### Project reflection

-This project took me approximately 1hours.
-The most challenging part was running into the AWS CLI errors in the begining.
-I had make sure the Linux environment was perfectly set up to interact with Docker and AWS services like EKS and ECR.

 Something new that I learnt from this experience was how to properly set up the AWS CLI to run linux commands that help streamline my Kubernetes cluster deployment.